i4Trust/tutorials/PacketDelivery-VC-ReferenceExample/data-consumer/README.md

 existing delivery order entities within the Context Broker of the [Data Service Provider](../Data-Service-Provider).

-Furthermore it is required that there is access to an iSHARE Satellite instance and an iSHARE-compliant Authorisation Registry which stores the user's access policies.

-In the following it is assumed that the components will be externally available via the domain `domain.org`.

 ## Installation

-It is recommended to at least change the "route.host" property of the keycloak chart to adjust to the own test environment.
+To configure the route for accessing the deployed components, adapt the values.yaml of the keycloak chart according to the [chart documentation](https://github.com/bitnami/charts/blob/main/bitnami/keycloak/values.yaml#L529)

 To install the components execute the following commands